psx-spx/psx-spx.github.io/docs/memorycontrol.md

   11    Code-Cache Enable (0=Disable, 1=Enable)                         (R/W)
   12-31 Unknown                                                         (R/W)
 ```
-Used by BIOS to initialize cache (in combination with COP0), like so:<br/>
+Used primarily to flush the i-cache (in combination with COP0), like so:<br/>
 ```
  Init Cache Step 1:
   [FFFE0130h]=00000804h, then set cop0_sr=00010000h, then